xwipeoutx/hololens-workshop/hello-world/3-holotookit.md

 * Prefabs common Holographic things - cursors
 * Helpers for things like finding planes, voice detection

+## Downloading HoloToolkit

+Download the latest release (Built for Unity 5.5.0f3) from [their github repository](https://github.com/Microsoft/HoloToolkit-Unity/releases).

 ## Building HoloToolkit

-While there are a few pre-built releases of the HoloTookit, they're not fans of continuous builds, and are lagging behind the latest Unity builds, so it's better to build it yourself.
+If you want to be bleeding edge, you can build it yourself like so.
+Use at your own risk.

 ### 1. Clone the repo